rygo6/GTAvaCrypt/README.md

 AvaCrypt V1 has been a moderate success.
 Having gathered dozens of followers in it's Discord, a few imitators of similar technique, and even a few businesses trying to commercialize it.
 It is the positive feedback that makes me see this as being justified to continue on.
 But really AvaCrypt V1 was more a quick proof of concept.
 It does introduce a significant difficulty to avatar ripping but it can go so much further.

+### New Features Of Version 2.2.2:

+1. Added ignored materials list on AvaCryptV2Root.
+Be aware if you add a material to this list then any mesh which uses that material will also have all the other materials it uses ignored as well.

 ### New Features Of Version 2.2.1:

 1. Added option under `Tools > GeoTetra > GTAvaCrypt > Unlock All Poi Materials In Hierarchy...` to unlock all Poiyomi 8 materials under a selected GameObject. *~thanks Meru for suggestion*